 Please note: the Access to Leeds scheme is not available for applicants who already hold an undergraduate degree, or those taking an Access to Higher Education or foundation qualification.

-If you have any questions about the criteria, contact us on email@example.com.
+If you have any questions about the criteria, email Access to Leeds: firstname.lastname@example.org.